Sunshower (Taeko Ohnuki album): Reception

-Gölz described in laut.de that in this album, Ohnuki distilled the "Shape of J-Pop to Come" (Note: See The Shape of Jazz to Come.)—city pop—out of the zeitgeist.
+Gölz described in laut.de that in this album, Onuki distilled the "Shape of J-Pop to Come" (Note: See The Shape of Jazz to Come.)—city pop—out of the zeitgeist.
 "The mixture of jazz, funk and pop gave birth to the album, it seems timeless in its pure beauty, yet so clearly shaped by the aesthetic conceptions of the time, which was able to only come about in exactly this line-up."
 Writing for Red Bull Music Academy Daily, Patrick St. Michel said that the album "proved to be a landmark in Japan's 'New Music' years, with limber jazz-fusion songs and easygoing grooves featuring lyrics about the over-prescription of medication."
-Laurence Green of SOAS University of London called it the best Japanese city pop album, saying, "In the midst of the floaty electric piano chords and noodling organ lines, it lays out a playground of musicianship in which Ohnuki can deliver some of the most irresistibly catchy top lines in the City Pop sub-genre."
+Laurence Green of SOAS University of London called it the best Japanese city pop album, saying, "In the midst of the floaty electric piano chords and noodling organ lines, it lays out a playground of musicianship in which Onuki can deliver some of the most irresistibly catchy top lines in the City Pop sub-genre."
 Time (Is) in Sputnikmusic wrote, "I won't go as far to say it's the 'definitive' City Pop album, but for a genre with very little to offer outside watered-down jazz funk clichés and folk pastiches, it's the closest you'll ever get to 'definitive'," and added, "To languor in decades of obscurity [...] without so much as seeing widespread reappraisal is unbecoming of an album like Sunshower, and only goes to show how ahead of its time it is [...] ."